geekodour/gitpushblog/README.md

 Issues | BlogPosts
 Issue comments | BlogPosts comments
 Issue labels | BlogPosts categories

+Paraphrasing a (HN comment)[https://news.ycombinator.com/item?id=14170041] related to the use of github issues for blogposts

+> **person1:** I don't really like the idea of "exploiting" GitHub issues for blog comments.
+> This is obviously not a designed feature of GitHub API and it feels like an abuse of GitHub service.

+> **person2:** To me this feels like something GitHub would approve of.
+GitHub Issues intentionally gives users a lot of freedom so they can use it however they want.
+Unlike competitors who forced you to do something a certain way.
+> This is creative, and if your blog is hosted via GitHub Pages, then using Issues to discuss the content is not far-fetched at all.

+so I think this is a valid idea.

 The GithubAPI is not directory accessed, instead it uses a [github-blog-api](https://www.npmjs.com/package/github-blog-api) that I created, using that npm package you can make a fully client side blog if you want to, but here we're using it to generate